aeropic/Messier_Caldwell_RASC_OMEARA_catalog_generator/README.md

 - "LIMIT_IMPOSSIBLE": 0,      # Hauteur max <= 0°
 - "LIMIT_DIFFICILE": 10       # Hauteur max <= 10°

 You can easily translate the script in any langage as all strings are gathered at the top of the script...
 Meanwhile in french !
-For the catalogs of objects, an english version is already available and placed indide a python bloc of comment
+For the catalogs of objects, an english version is already available and placed inside a python bloc of comment
 (between
 """
 """)